djh1997/djh1997/quotes/quotes.md

 The reason that the rich were so rich, Vimes reasoned, was because they managed to spend less money.
 Take boots, for example. ...
 A man who could afford fifty dollars had a pair of boots that'd still be keeping his feet dry in ten years' time, while a poor man who could only afford cheap boots would have spent a hundred dollars on boots in the same time and would still have wet feet.

-# other
+## Other

-Sometimes in life, even though it's not your *fault*, it's still your problem.
+Sometimes in life, even though it's not your _fault_, it's still your problem.
 (Marco Arment)

 You touch it, you own it (unknown but common place philosophy at work around issues/documents)